top of page

 Merino breathes and smells better but need a bit more care than their polyester counterparts and I personally, find the thermal versions a bit too toasty … Gore Tex helmet covers are another great idea for regular wet-weather riding, although check your intended purchase is a snug fit with your lids.
 More recent kids on this block are smaller businesses, such as Raval (review to follow).

+My preference is for glasses with interchangeable (smoke, clear and amber) lenses, which cater for all conditions.
+Inexpensive, but very competent models, such as these Madison Eyewear Mission Glassses-3pack can be had for around £35.
 Amber is primarily to improve vision in low light but studies suggest they can also boost mood on dull days - a definite plus, even if we wouldn’t consider ourselves seasonally affected in the medical sense.

 Improved materials and UV protection tend to come with each price increment but never overlook fit.
-I’ve had budget pairs that have caressed my nose and ears faultlessly on day rides/weekend tours, whereas some £100 plus designs haven’t so try a few before making financial commitment.
+I’ve had budget pairs that have caressed my nose and ears faultlessly on day rides/weekend tours, while some £100 plus designs haven’t so try a few before making financial commitment.
 Prescription wearers are increasingly well served but obviously, these command something of a premium.

-While availability of wallet-friendly children’s versions has improved quite considerably in recent years, machinist goggles can be bought for the proverbial song and arguably a better bet for younger protégé’s, especially those on tandems/tagalongs where wind-blast and flying particles can ruin an otherwise pleasant outing.
+While availability of wallet-friendly children’s versions has improved quite considerably in recent years, machinist goggles can be bought for the proverbial song and arguably a better bet for younger protégé’s, especially those on tandems/tagalongs where windblast and flying particles can ruin an otherwise pleasant outing.

 Upper Body